-This function gives an advantage of turning the way the data is presented in the worksheet.
-Excel transpose Formula converts a horizontal data into vertical one or vertical data into horizontal one.
+This function gives the advantage of turning the way the data is presented in the worksheet.
+Excel transpose Formula converts horizontal data into a vertical one or vertical data into a horizontal one.
 The Transpose Function is one such option for changing the way data is presented.

 You can flip your data located in rows to columns or columns to rows.
-You can transpose a single row or column or multiple set of rows or column using the Transpose function.
+You can transpose a single row or column or multiple set of rows or columns using the Transpose function.

-There are two ways you can use Transpose function in Excel.
+There are two ways you can use the Transpose function in Excel.
 The first way is to use the Copy and Paste Option to transpose data and the second way is to use the Excel Transpose formula.
-This tutorial will explain how you can transpose data with this two ways.
+This tutorial will explain how you can transpose data in these two ways.

 Transpose Data using Copy and Paste Special option

-One of the way to use transpose data is to use copy and paste special option.
+One of the ways to use transpose data is to use copy and paste special options.
 The steps to Transpose data using Copy and paste special is as follow:

 Step 1: Select the range of cells that you want to transpose.
 Here A1: B7 is selected.

-Result: You will see that your data will be transpose.
+Result: You will see that your data will be transposed.
 Vertical data will be converted into horizontal data in our case.

 Transpose Data using Excel Transpose Formula

-The Syntax of Transpose function in Excel is:
+The Syntax of the Transpose function in Excel is:

 The steps to transpose data using the Transpose formula is as follow:

-Step 1: Select the range of cell.
+Step 1: Select the range of cells.
 The range selected should be equivalent to the range we are going to transpose.
-In our Example we have 2 columns and 7 rows.
+In our example, we have 2 columns and 7 rows.
 To Transpose data we will have to select 2 rows and 7 columns.

 Step 2: Type the Transpose Formula =TRANSPOSE( A1:B7) and than Press CTRL + SHIFT + ENTER.